sutiialex/sutiialex.github.io/_posts/2019-09-08-java-pattern-matching.md

 variants* of the sum type `Node`.

 Many languages have sum types as first class citizens.
 However, in Java you can still achieve the same by using inheritance.
-So for our example:
+So, for our example:

 ```java
 interface Node<T> {